sasasavic82/mockingbird/README.md

 The current version supports adding new simulation layers.
 Future version will allow for extension of exhisting layers through extnesion of `classes` and `interfaces`.

-Mockingbird is completely stateless, making it extremely and elastically scalable.
-Being *programmable* means that with every request, you supply the kinds of simulations you'd like to run against the request.
+Mockingbird is completely stateless, making it highly scalable.
+You can run it in one container or a thousand 🤓 Being *programmable* means that with every request, you simply supply the kinds of simulations you'd like to run against the request and the probability of failure occurence (`0.0 - 1.0`)

 ----